 In this study, we examined 7 different batch effect removal methods (BERMs).
 These methods were either normalisation, ComBat, or a combination of both (Table 2).

-Table 2: Table showing the 7 BERMs examined in this study.
-The ‘None’ approach is a negative control that consists of neither normalisation nor BECA.
+Table 2: Table showing the 7 batch effect removal methods (BERMs) examined in this study.
+The ‘None’ approach is a negative control that consists of neither normalisation nor batch effect correction algorithm (BECA).